Olivia Nuzzi: Robert F. Kennedy Jr. scandal

 In September 2024, former CNN media reporter Oliver Darcy reported in his newsletter Status that Nuzzi "engaged in an inappropriate relationship" with presidential candidate Robert F. Kennedy Jr., whom she had covered in a profile story in November 2023.
 (Note: The profile story was: Nuzzi, Olivia (2023).
 "The Mind-Bending Politics of RFK Jr.'s Spoiler Campaign") Nuzzi was put on leave from New York after acknowledging being in a non-physical "personal relationship" with Kennedy.
 The relationship was described by a third party as "emotional and digital in nature."
 Darcy said that Nuzzi's actions constituted a "conflict of interest," saying Nuzzi was "one of the most high-profile journalists in America, and she arguably wrote one of the most consequential pieces of the 2024 campaign, which was about what she called the conspiracy of silence to protect Joe Biden.
 And given that readers did not know that this relationship was ongoing with RFK, it raises questions about conflict of interest, because RFK has been an active participant in the 2024 campaign."
+A spokesperson for Kennedy said he "only met Olivia Nuzzi once in his life for an interview she requested, which yielded a hit piece."

 New York said Nuzzi's actions were "a violation of the magazine's standards around conflicts of interest and disclosures," adding that "had the magazine been aware of this relationship, she would not have continued to cover the presidential campaign."
 While "an internal review of her published work has found no inaccuracies nor evidence of bias," the magazine apologized for "violating our readers' trust."
-On October 21, New York published a statement that the publication and Nuzzi had "parted ways".
+On October 21, New York published a statement that the publication and Nuzzi had "parted ways."

-A spokesperson for Kennedy said he "only met Olivia Nuzzi once in his life for an interview she requested, which yielded a hit piece."

-In 2025, Nuzzi's ex-fiancé Ryan Lizza claimed that in 2020, she had an affair with presidential candidate Mark Sanford while covering his campaign.

-Vanity Fair

-In September 2025, Nuzzi was announced as the new West Coast Editor for Vanity Fair.